fbpx

 Now that you understand the contributing factors that can lead to LBP, it’s time to focus on the things you can do to help support your body to minimize, or prevent, the effects of LBP.
 Practice the 7 important exercises below.

-1. Find Neutral Alignment: OK, so this first one is not technically an “exercise,” but it is the most important tip to focus on to minimize LBP.
-It has to do with getting your body into neutral alignment to minimize pressure on your low back.
+1. Find Neutral Alignment: This first one is not really an “exercise,” but incredibly important in mitigating back pain.
+It’s about getting your body into neutral alignment to minimize pressure on your low back.
 Watch the video below to learn how to get your body into neutral alignment, and try to keep this in mind as you go about your day — especially during long periods of standing or walking.

-2. 360° Breathing: The deep core muscles and glutes help to stabilize the spine and pelvis.
-Strong core and glute muscles can help resist the alignment shifts that pull the lower back into the excessive arch.
-Begin by mastering what we call the #1 most effective core exercise: 360° Breathing.
+2. 360° Breathing: Strong core and glute muscles can help resist the alignment shifts that pull the lower back into the excessive arch.
+Begin by practicing what we refer to as the #1 most effective core exercise: 360° Breathing.
 This simple movement activates your deep core muscles and gets them to work together in harmony.
 Practice it alone first, then learn how to incorporate it into your movements, as discussed in the demo below.

 3. Cat-Cow: This is a great mobility exercise to relieve tension in the low back.
 However, a common mistake is to focus more of the movement in the upper back, which doesn’t provide as much of that needed stretch to the low back.
 Watch the video demonstration below, which shows you how to initiate the movement from your pelvis to increase the release in your low back.